Affiliate links on Android Authority may earn us a commission. Learn more.

 Long-press on the file and a menu will pop up.
 Select Back up to Google Drive.
 You’ll be asked to confirm the Drive account and the destination folder.
 Then tap to send the file.

 When you receive a notification that the file has been successfully uploaded to Google Drive, head over to the Drive app and locate the file.
 Tap the three vertical dots next to it for sharing options.

-You need to make sure the person you’re sending the file to has the necessary file access permissions.
+You need to make sure the person to whom you’re sending the file has the necessary file access permissions.
 Tap on Manage people and links.

-On an iPhone, you can also use the above Google Drive method, but you may also prefer to use iCloud since it’s baked into iOS.
-Plus the iCloud method is much easier and faster.
+You can also use the above Google Drive method on an iPhone, but you may also prefer to use iCloud since it’s baked into iOS.
+Plus, the iCloud method is much easier and faster.

 Go to the location of the file (in this case, the same video in my Camera Roll) and select it.
-Now tap the sharing menu and select Copy iCloud Link.
+Now tap the sharing menu and choose Copy iCloud Link.

-What this does is create a temporary unique download link to the video on iCloud.
+This creates a temporary unique download link to the video on iCloud.
 Wait ten seconds or so for the link to be generated.
-When the Preparing iCloud Link box disappears, then the link is copied and ready to be pasted.
+When the Preparing iCloud Link box disappears, the link is copied and ready to be pasted.

 In this case, we want to send the link by WhatsApp, so head over to the app and paste the link into the message box.
 The download link is valid for one month.

-If you are sending the file to someone who also has an iPhone, the file will open in their default iOS app (camera roll for images and videos, for instance).
-For Android recipients, they will be redirected to iCloud.com, where they can download the file or view it there online.
+If you send the file to someone with an iPhone, it will open in their default iOS app (the camera roll for images and videos, for instance).
+Android recipients will be redirected to iCloud.com, where they can download or view the file online.